On the common semiotic and moral reality of Russians & Ukrainians

 When Russians or Ukrainians mention ‘Nazism’ or ‘fascism’, particularly politicians, the chief subtext is not usually political ideology.
-For the Western Slavs, these words are not principally understood, as they are in the west, as associations with a value system perceived as so uniquely abhorrent that it necessitated the establishment of liberalism as hegemonic.
+For the Eastern Slavs, these words are not principally understood, as they are in the West, as associations with a value system perceived as so uniquely abhorrent that it necessitated the establishment of liberalism as hegemonic.
 With communism long gone, and mostly background noise during the Great Patriotic War anyway, the folk-memory of a descent into total barbarism is instead activated: cities as meat grinders, mass rape, cannibalism during the siege of Leningrad (the siege which claimed Putin’s brother’s life), apocalyptic fear of cultural annihilation, scorched-earth and ‘not one step backwards’.
 For a rough approximation of this mentality, watch the Belarusian film Come and See.

 Commentators applying the Western ideological frame of 1939-45 to Ukrainian militias displaying SS runes or invading Russian tanks flying the flag of the USSR miss the point.
 Putin is not attempting to re-establish a really existing socialist empire (or even a Tsarist one) any more than cheery counterfeit Nazi memorabilia street sellers in Podil – Kiev’s hipster district – were genuinely striving for a reconstruction of the Third Reich.
 It is, or rather was, not uncommon in Kiev to see swastikas and Sonnenrad tattoos on the arms of matriarchal bar staff in places otherwise decorated in EU and LGBT flags (and Ukraine is hardly a country enamoured by the social politics of the West).
 Only when it is acknowledged that Ukrainians share a semiotic and moral reality with the Russians, and not the West, does this make any kind of sense.
 These are signals and provocations to each other, not to us.